MordantWastrel/cf_swarm/part2-beforeyoubegin/chapter1.md

 ## Requirement \#1: A Computer and an Internet Connection

 Neither of them have to be particularly good -- the heavy lifting will be done in the cloud.
 The requirements for local development \(running a CF engine and a database\) are greater than the requirements for managing your pipeline.
 For the purposes of this guide, we'll assume you have a local machine that can run your favorite CF Engine and RDBMS.
-We don't buy anything with less than 16 GB of RAM but you can certainly get started with less.

 ## Requirement \#2: A Small Amount of Money